nrfconnect/sdk-sidewalk/doc/setting_up_sidewalk_environment/building_and_flashing.rst

 Building
 ********

 #.
-Find Sidewalk sample folder.
+Find the Sidewalk sample folder.

    .. code-block:: console

        $ cd ${NCS_FOR_SIDEWALK_SDK_PATH}/samples/template

 #.
 Build the example.
-   For more details about building with west see `West building flashing and debugging`_.
+   For more details on building with west, see `West building flashing and debugging`_.

    .. code-block:: console